georgeboot/laravel-echo-api-gateway/README.md

 message is sent to the websocket.
 This package includes and autoconfigures a handler to respond to these websocket messages.
 We also configure Laravel to use this connection as a broadcast driver.

-This package currently only works if you deploy your app using [Bref](https://bref.sh), but it could theoretically also be deployed alongside a [Laravel Vapor](https://vapor.laravel.com) project.
+This package currently only works with either [Bref](https://bref.sh) or [Laravel Vapor](https://vapor.laravel.com), though the latter one involves some manual set-up.

 ## Requirements